AnnikaTjuka/annikatjuka.github.io/index.md

 ## News

++++ The recording of my lecture on "Linguistic and Cultural Evolution" is available on [YouTube](https://youtu.be/pAb9vXQZsNE). ++++

 +++ Our article introducing the Database of Cross-Linguistic Norms, Ratings, and Relations for Words and Concepts was published in Behavior Research Methods!
 The full article is avalable [here](https://doi.org/10.3758/s13428-021-01650-1). +++

-+++ Check out my new blog post on "[Adding data sets to NoRaRe: A guide for beginners](https://calc.hypotheses.org/2890)" in Computer-Assisted Language Comparison in Practice. +++

 +++ I won the Farzad Sharifian PhD Student Award for my presentation on body part extensions in Vietnamese at the Third Cultural Linguistics International Conference ([CLIC-2021](https://scitope.com/clic-2020/))! +++